Roman Empire (27 BC - 476 AD)

 The accession of Septimius Severus (197 - 235) made him the first of the Imperial Severan Dynasty to rule (197 - 235).
 He was replaced by Caracalla, Macrinus, Elagabalus and Alexander Severus.

-The absolute power of Rome, capital of the Empire, was weakened over time.
+The absolute power of Rome, the capital of the Empire, was weakened over time.
 Between 235 and 300 Rome’s only priority was to defend its borders from the continuous attacks by the Barbarians and from the Sasanians (from Persia).
 The pressure of these raids prompted the army to assume power in 235.
-This era is known as the military anarchy and lasted about fifty years.
+This era is known as the military anarchy and lasted about 50 years.
 The emperors of this time had one sole purpose: fighting the Empire’s enemies and securing the borders.

 In 284 a military revolt saved the Empire and Diocletian was proclaimed emperor.
 During his rule he instaured the Tetrarchy, a form of government that divided the power.
 Diocletian designated the general Maximian to take charge of the western regions of the Empire, while the emperor governed over the eastern regions.
 Years later, he would appoint two Caesars.